oracle/truffleruby/doc/user/compatibility.md

 ### Strings in UTF-16 and UTF-32 encoding

 TruffleRuby does not support UTF-16 strings with an odd number of bytes (in native endianness).
 Similarly, with UTF-32 it needs to be a multiple of 4.
+This is necessary for optimizations, compression, invariants, etc.

 ### Threads detect interrupts at different points